Here I am, Lord.

 - Re-Loom – always needs people to help prepare fabric for weaving

-- Journey Shelter (always need people to cook, take the food to the shelter and to serve)
+- Clifton Sanctuary (always need people to cook, take the food to the shelter and to serve)

 - Alliance for Children Everywhere – This is our monthly “Change for Children”.
 We need money counters to make sure we keep our donations in order.